c-wenlong/cellular-automata/docs/README.md

 - `wolf_starvation_chance`: 10% - A lower chance of wolf starvation due to abundant prey.
 - `sheep_starvation_chance`: 5% - A lower chance of sheep starvation, assuming grass is plentiful.

-This configuration simulates an environment where prey is abundant, potentially leading to overgrazing and subsequent challenges for the prey population.
+This configuration simulates an environment where prey is abundant.
+But the predator population is too small, the predator eventually dies.

 ## Conclusion